FaeInterestingWorld/.github/profile/README.md

 ---

+### How is the future different from the present?

+The easing of these 3 major bottlenecks will have significant effects on the future:

+1. Energy
+  - The shift to abundant renewables and batteries
+2. Intelligence / Labour
+  - Powerful AIs and possibly proto-AGI with robotics by the end of 2030
+3. Imagination
+  - The above 2 will provide the capability to explore more possible futures

+Imagination may be the biggest understated bottleneck in the medium term and something this initiative wants to contribute to.

+---

+### Fictional depictions

+FAEs and I-AGIs do not seem to exist yet.
+Some fictional examples of what they could resemble are Deepthought (Hitchhikers guide to the galaxy), and Minds (The Culture) — Artificial Super Intelligences with a distinct personas ranging from compassionate to eccentric.

+Samantha from Her as an I-AGI by the end of movie.

+---

+### The case for considering science fiction

+In times of change, science fiction may provide a way to build consensus.

+For example, The Culture novels could provide a common ground to avoid potential conflicts between the two big powers.

+(The author is neither citizen of both these countries and is unsure if this sentiment is accurate.)

+It is possible that both powers may see themselves in different aspects of The Culture, the Minds acting as a powerful state like entity and the Culture ethos for individual autonomy.

+This seems like one of the biggest risk of suffering in the next few decades and is worth considering.

+---

 ### Looking for a research home

 Being in an environment with different values can mean people will assume the worst and constantly try to fix you.